coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 * JSHint (JavaScript error detector)
 * W3C link checker <https://validator.w3.org/checklink>
 * W3C markup validation service <https://validator.w3.org/>
+* AChecker, <https://achecker.ca/checker/index.php>, a web accessibility
+  checker.
+This tool looks for web accessibility problems.
+  We typically check the following paths
+  (these are key forms in the system): "/", "/signup", "/login", "/projects", and "/projects/1".
+  Our goal is to have no known problems and no likely problems per this tool (this was true on 2017-06-03).
+  The "potential problems" list is very noisy, so we don't worry about that list as much.

 Here are some online tools we sometimes use to check for performance issues (including time to complete rendering, download size in bytes, etc.):